mrocklin/blog/_posts/work/2013-04-05-SymPy-Theano-part-3.md

 Theano Execution
 ----------------

 The objects above are for symbolic mathematics, not for numeric computation.
-If we want a Python function to compute this expression we call on Theano
+If we want to compute this expression we pass our expressions to Theano.

 {% highlight python %}
-inputs = [mu, Sigma, H, R, data] outputs = [newmu, newSigma]
+inputs = [mu, Sigma, H, R, data] outputs = [newmu, newSigma] dtypes = {inp: 'float64' for inp in inputs}

 from sympy.printing.theanocode import theano_function

-dtypes = {inp: 'float64' for inp in inputs}
 f = theano_function(inputs, outputs, dtypes=dtypes)
 {% endhighlight %}